-(1) Computed using average shares outstanding throughout the period.

-(2) Total returns are calculated based on the net asset value of the last business day.
-Total returns for periods less than one year are not annualized.

-(3) Per-share amount was less than \$0.005.
+- (1) Computed using average shares outstanding throughout the period.
+(2) Total returns are calculated based on the net asset value of the last business day and do not reflect applicable sales charges, if any.
+Total returns for periods less than one year are not annualized. - (3) Per-share amount was less than \$0.005.